The Live-In Kitchen

 FAQ

-What makes these double chocolate banana muffins?
+What makes these double chocolate muffins?

 This recipe uses cocoa powder in the batter as well as chocolate chips.
 These are two types of chocolate, making it double chocolate!